-Established in 1987, the Center for the Book seeks to stimulate public interest in books, reading, literacy and libraries.
-The Center builds partnerships with library professionals, educators, authors, publishers and booksellers who provide support to our shared mission of promoting a love of literature throughout the Lone Star State.
+Established in 1987, the Texas Center for the Book (TCFB) seeks to stimulate public interest in books, reading, literacy, and libraries, while celebrating the written word and literary heritage of Texas.
+Our commitment is to see every Texan develop an appreciation for books and the bridges they create.
+The Center builds partnerships with library professionals, educators, authors, publishers, and booksellers who provide support to our shared mission of promoting a love of literature throughout the Lone Star State.

 - Special exhibits